georgebarwood/RustDB/README.md

-# RustDB
+# rustdb

-Database with SQL-like language implemented in Rus.
+Database with SQL-like language implemented in Ruts.

 The SQL-like language is relatively minimal, and does not (currently) include features such as joins or views.
 Instead it has high performance SET ..
 FROM … and FOR ..
 FROM statements to access database tables, generally using an INDEX.